pass/policies/privacy/privacy-policy.md

 * To provide products or services you've requested, with your permission.
 [List of third-party services we use](/privacy/subprocessors.md).
 * To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our [Terms of Service](/terms.md), or as otherwise required by law.
-* If PASS Training & Compliance is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.
+* If PASS Training & Compliance is acquired by or merged with another company we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.

 ## Your Rights With Respect to Your Information